deengames/slay-the-spire-custom-starter-deck-mod/README.md

 ![](media/screenshot.png)

-Allows you to craft a custom starter deck when the game begins, just like Stacked Deck in custom runs.
+Allows you to craft a custom starter deck when the game begins, just like Sealed Deck in custom runs.

 # Installation Instructions